Rasquin/auction/README.md

 The code was continuously monitored through the "Inspect" function of the Google Chrome Browser.
 Making sure that the website was completely responsive.
 The  project looks as expected in different browsers (GoogleChrome, InternetExplorer, Samsung internet).

 Testing for the app.py:
-1. each time a new collection was introduced, its content was corroborate through the print function of python.
-Same was done while creating the diferents for's that belong to the routes.
-Example: for index, category in enumerate(categories): print (index,category['category_name'])
+1. each time a change in the views, form, templates or style was introduced, it was corroborated life on the browser (Django)
 2.  navbar: all links of the navbar where manually tested.
-3. All the Searches by Category/ Cuisine / Difficulty Level give the expected result.
+3. All the Searches by price, year, origin and name  give the expected result.
 4. All buttoms work as expected.
-5. Each time the user want to add a new ingredient or steep method, the form works perfect.
-Same at editing.
+5. Each functionality of the authentication was manually checked.
 6. When clicking at the name of a recipe you are redirect to where you can get more infor about it.
 7. Form: if you try to submit it empty, a message telling you to fill the missing area appears.

 Problems unsolved:
-- origin filter

 Problems solved:
 - local variable 'artifact' referenced before assignment.
 Solved by declaring the variable at the beginning of the view and not inside the if.
 - Reverse for 'checkout' with no arguments not found.
 1 pattern(s) tried: ['checkout/(?P<pk>\\d+)/$'].
 Solved by intrucing the respective pk value together with the checkout url
 - AttributeError: 'str' object has no attribute 'fields'.
 Solved by making sure that when passing multiple variables through the return statements so that they're accessible from the template,they were all in the same dictionary.
 - Stripe was unable to pay with this car.
 Solved throughmaking sure the scripts for stripe were after the jquery scripts.
+- ConnectionRefusedError at /accounts/password-reset/ [Errno 111] Connection refused.
+I had forgotten to configurate Django to send actual emails.

 Problems found by the code validator and solved:
 - CSS: no errors